camp-lab-tud/camp-lab-website/_code_data/deep_learning_framework_flow_field_arbitrary_sized_fibrous_microstructures.md

 ---

 <!-- excerpt start -->
 This project proposes a U-Net based framework to predict the flow field within fibrous medium.
-The output of this research was accepted as a paper in [Composites Part A](https://doi.org/10.1016/j.compositesa.2025.109337).
 <!-- excerpt end -->

+ A paper was submitted for publication.

 {%
   include figure.html